sam596/WCA-Stats/commonfirstnames/mostcommonfirstnames.md

 ## Most Common First Names

-*Last updated using WCA Developer Export from Thu Jul 30 at 0811UTC*
+*Last updated using WCA Developer Export from Sun Aug 02 at 0910UTC*

 *The [World Cube Association](https://www.worldcubeassociation.org) is the source and owner of this information.
 This published information is not actual information, the actual information can be found [here](https://www.worldcubeassociation.org/results).*